keymanapp/keyman/core/src/ldml/C7043_ldml.md

 - Data is divided into several sections.
 The very first section is the `'sect'` section which is the table of contents.
-- All sections, including the first, are padded to a 32-bit boundary.
 - All sections begin with a 32-bit (four character) section identifier, and a 32-bit section size.
 - Other than the `sect` table itself, the rest of the sections follow in binary